KiranACD/pythontutorials/README.md

 <module 'math' (built-in)>
 <module 'fractions' from '/usr/lib/python3.8/fractions.py'>
 ```
 Math is a type module with name 'math' and it is a built-in module.
 Likewise, fractions is also a type module with name 'fractions' and its location is shown as '/usr/lib/python3.8/fractions.py'.
 Fractions is from the standard library.
-Standard libraries are very written in Python, so you get *.py files, sometimes written in C, whereas the built-in modules are written in C and are built-in to the python language.
+Standard libraries are usually written in Python, so you get *.py files, but some are written in C. They are located in the lib folder as we saw above.
+Built-in modules are usually written in C and are built-in to the python language.

 A high level view into what happends when you import math or fractions,
 - First, python looks for it in the sys modules.
-If it finds the module, then there is no need to load it again.
+If it finds the module, then there is no need to load it again and the existing object is returned.
 - If it does not find it in the sys modules, Python creates a new module object (`types.ModuleType`).
 It then loads the source code from the file.
 - It, then, adds it to the `sys.modules` with name as key.
 For e.g., you can access the math object using `sys.modules['math']`.
 - It also compiles and executes the module code.